tlavallee4/group_4_Hackathon/PROJECT_DCUMENTATION.md

 ### Name 1:

--   Worked on [specific elements] of the webpage.
+-   Worked on the computers choice using a number generator for random selection every time.

 ### Name 2: